tweag/python-monorepo-example/content/blog/2019-12-19-asterius-diagrams.md

 ---
-title: "Haskell art in your browser <br/>with Asterius"
+title: "Haskell art in your browser  with Asterius"
 shortTitle: "Art in browser with Asterius"
 author: Sylvain Henry (IOHK), Shao Cheng
-tags: asterius, haskell
+tags: [asterius, haskell]
 description: "Asterius compiles Haskell code into WebAssembly code to be executed in a browser or in Node.js.
 It has reached a new milestone by being able to compile the diagrams library and its dependencies."
 ---